-1.3.022 In races other than those covered by article 1.3.020, only the traditional type of handlebars may be used.
-The point of support for the hands must be positioned in an area defined as follows: above, the horizontal plane of the point of support of the saddle; below, by the horizontal line passing through the highest point of the two wheels (these being equal diameter); at the rear by the axis of the steerer tube and at the front by a vertical line passing through the front wheel spindle with a 5 cm tolerance.
-This does not apply to a rider taking part in a sprint event, keirin or Olympic sprint race, but must not exceed 10 cm in relations to the vertical line passing through the front wheel spindle.
+1.3.022 In races other than those covered by article 1.3.023, only the traditional type of handlebars (see diagram "Structure (1)") may be used.
+The point of support for the hands must be positioned in an area defined as follows: above, by the horizontal plane of the point of support of the saddle (A); below, by the horizontal line passing through the highest point of the two wheels (these being of equal diameter) (C); at the rear by the axis of the steerer tube (D) and at the front by a vertical line passing through the front wheel spindle with a 5 cm tolerance (see diagram "Structure (1A)").
+The distance referred to in point (A) is not applicable to the bicycle of a rider who takes part in a sprint, keirin or team sprint race, but must not exceed 10 cm in relation to the vertical line passing through the front wheel spindle.

 The brake controls attached to the handlebars shall consist of two supports with levers.
 It must be possible to operate the brakes by pulling on the levers with the hands on the lever supports.
 Any extension to or reconfiguration of the supports to enable an alternative use is prohibited.
 A combined system of brake and gear controls is authorized.

-1.3.023 For individual time trials and time trials of up to four riders on the road, and for the individual and team pursuits, kilometer and 500 m time trials and record attempts on the track, an extension may be added to the steering system.
-The distance between the vertical line passing through the bottom bracket axle and the extremity of the handlebar may not exceed 75 cm , with the other limits set in article 1.3.022 remaining unchanged.
-A support for the elbows or forearms is permitted.
-For individual road time trials and time trials of up to four riders, controls or levers fixed to the handlebars extension may extend beyond the 75 cm limit as long as they do not constitute a change of use, particularly that of providing an alternative hand position beyond the 75 cm mark.
+1.3.023 For time trials and for the individual and team pursuits, kilometer and 500 m time trials, an extension may be added to the steering system.
+The distance between the vertical line passing through the bottom bracket axle and the extremity of the handlebar may not exceed 75 cm, with the other limits set in article 1.3.022 (B,C,D) remaining unchanged.
+A support for the elbows or forearms is permitted (see diagram "Structure (1B)").

+For road time trials, controls or levers fixed to the handlebar extension may extend beyond the 75 cm limit as long as they do not constitute a change of use, particularly that of providing an alternative hand position beyond the 75 cm mark.